KenanBek/MaxDev/README.md

 ## Get Started

-Download the latest version of maxDEV for your platform from the [Releases](https://github.com/KenanBek/maxDEV/releases) or from the [Download Page](https://kenanbek.github.io/maxDEV/download.html) with autotomatic platform detection.

 The application is available for Windows, macOS, and Linux.

 ### Good to Know

 #### Privacy First: Local and Offline Operation

-All tools run completely locally on your machine.
+All tools run locally on your machine.
 No tool-related data is transmitted to the internet.
 The only exception is **Sentry** integration for error tracking and reporting, which sends anonymized data without any personally identifiable information.

 #### Update Policy